Why Did My Dog Kill My Cat?

 Dogs Who Chase and Kill Fleeing Cats

-If your dog started chasing after a fleeing cat and ended up fatally wounding the cat, consider that it may be difficult to grasp, but this may be totally normal behavior.
-One may say: "how can it be normal behavior?
+If your dog started chasing after a fleeing cat and ended up fatally wounding the cat, you have to consider that this may be totally normal behavior.
+One may say, "How can it be normal behavior?
 I never thought my dog would do something so horrible!"
 I actually felt the same way when my friend told me that a kitten I gave her was killed by a neighbor's pack of Cirneco dell' Etna hunting dogs.
-Every time I saw those dogs I thought of them as evil beings with fangs ready to kill any cat that walked by.
+Every time I saw those dogs, I thought of them as evil beings with fangs ready to kill any cat that walked by.
 Today, I see things differently.
-The problem is that as humans, we often tend to attribute human traits to dogs something known as "anthropomorphism."
+The problem is that as humans, we often tend to attribute human traits to dogs, something known as anthropomorphism.
 Unlike us, dogs do not have moral values and act out of instinct, which is simply part of being a dog, just as killing mice may be part of being a cat.

 Chasing a fleeing cat (or a squirrel, rabbit or mouse) is as normal as it was for our ancestors to go hunting and for our food industry to keep stocking up the meat departments in our grocery stores to allow us to eat steak and ribs.
 The instinct to chase and kill fleeing animals stems from the dog's past.
 To fully understand predatory behavior in dogs all we need to do is to go back in ancient times when the dog's ancestors didn't depend on humans for food as dogs do today.
 Let's take a brief look at how predatory behavior works.